+It always breaks my heart.
 Unfortunately, that moisturiser that’s made of unicorn tears (yes, someone wrote that on a forum recently as well!)… the one that will cure all – doesn’t exist.

 So you can stop the search party.
 What works for one person doesn’t necessarily work for all, either.
 Sorry to be the bearer of this news!
 (You may have already discovered this anyway after trialling a dozen different creams….)

-Yes, moisturisers are a good place to get right first as they are typically applied several times a day to most of the body.
+Yes, moisturisers are a very good place to get right first as they are typically applied several times a day to most of the body.
 It is therefore important to ensure that the moisturiser itself isn’t a trigger.

-But buyer beware!
-Even though a product is on the shelf in the shop, doesn’t mean it is safe! !!
 Some products contain known skin irritants – and that isn’t even the worst of it – but it is a crucial step to cross-check the ingredients on EWG.org for their safety and the presence of skin irritants.